mathias-mike/DBMS/README.md

 * **One-One Relationship:** When one entity "has one" of another entity, and that second entity "belongs to" only the first.
 For example, entity "user" and "home address" have a one-one relationship
 * **One-Many Relationship:** When one entity "has many" of another entity, and that second entity "belongs to" only the first.
 For example, entity "user" and "email address" have a one-many relationship, because a user can have many email addresses, but each email address belongs to only one user
 * **Many-Many Relationship:** When two entities are related in such a way where many links can exist on both sides.
 For example, entities "books" and "categories" have a many-many relationship, because a book can have multiple categories, and a category can belong to multiple books

+---

+## NoSQL
+"NoSQL" is a term that was coined to describe those databases that don't use the relational model.

+One of the key points we discussed about relational databases is their ability to provide guarantees about the data they store.
+Traditionally, in order to be able to do that, a relational database server had to run in the confines of a single machine.
+This meant that as the needs of the business grew, so did that single server.

+It turns out that scaling the resources on a server isn't linear: doubling RAM, CPU, or disk space will end up costing more than double.
+As usage of the Internet went up, so did the amounts of data that had to be stored, as well as the volume of queries required on that data.

+NoSQL — or non-relational — databases were born out of this growing need for data and query throughput.